yoasif/yoasif.github.io/_posts/2025-03-02-mozilla-now-claims-the-rights-to-your-ideas-and-feedback-posted-anywhere-on-the-web-as-long-as-you-use-firefox.markdown

 I'm not a lawyer, but my naive reading of the clause supports the idea that I have given permission to Mozilla to use my ideas for free -- even though I am writing my ideas about Firefox in a text editor and posting them via Git -- because I *also* use Firefox.

-I think that is contrary to the way we expect these rights to be granted, and goes beyond the rights Mozilla claimed previous to last week.
+I think that is contrary to the way we expect these rights to be granted, and goes beyond the rights Mozilla claimed prior to last week.

 While I doubt many people are going to have much of an outcry about this (if you don't want Mozilla to have your ideas, don't use Firefox), it remains a needlessly over-broad permission granted to Mozilla, *simply by using Firefox*.